Financial Security for Women: Building Confidence and Protecting Your Future

 Not updating beneficiaries.
 After life changes, make sure your accounts, policies, and will reflect your current wishes.

 Leaving out the next generation.
-Talk to your children about saving, spending, and giving so they understand your values and the role they’ll play in the future.
+Talk to your children about saving, spending, and giving.
+This way, they understand your values and the role they’ll play in the future.

 Choosing the Right Advisor